Gay bar shootings in Virginia: Backstreet Cafe shooting (2000)

 The Backstreet Cafe is a bar in Roanoke, Virginia that largely catered to gay men.
-On September 22, 2000, Ronald Gay entered the bar and opened fire on the patrons, killing Danny Overstreet, 43 years old, and severely injuring six others.
+On September 22, 2000, Ronald Gay, armed with a Sturm, Ruger & Co.
+9mm pistol that had a 10 round magazine, entered the bar and opened fire with 8 bullets on the patrons, killing Danny Overstreet, 43 years old, and severely injuring six others.
+He was captured by police within 10 minutes.
 Ronald said he was angry over what his surname had now come to meant.
 In court, Gay also testified that he had been told by God to find and kill lesbians and gay men, describing himself as a "Christian Soldier working for my Lord."
 He also testified that "he wished he could have killed more fags."
+His brother, William Gay, said that Ronald was not homophobic, but suffered from Post-traumatic stress disorder and Schizophrenia after serving in the Vietnam War.
 The shooting came one week after members of Roanoke's LGBT community held a gay pride festival.

 After the 2000 shooting at the Backstreet Cafe, LGBT residents and activists gathered to hold vigils, with over 1,000 people walking through the streets of downtown Roanoke to honor the life of Overstreet.
 The shooting prompted urges to members of Congress to enact federal hate crimes legislation to protect individuals on the basis of sexual orientation.
 On July 23, 2001, Gay was sentenced to four consecutive life sentences for his crimes.
-He died in 2022 of natural causes.
+He died on January 15, 2022, of natural causes while being treated at a hospital.